 Product naming is a critical aspect of branding and marketing.
-A product name is the center point of a retail packaging design, making it the primary means of differentiation.
+A product name is the focal point of retail packaging design, serving as the primary means of differentiation.
 With such importance, your product name must be unique and emotionally compelling to drive sales.

 But how do you choose the right name for your product?
 What makes a name memorable and effective?
 And how can you ensure that your brand positioning aligns with your product name?